elsiedown/enquiry-form/README.md

 * I initially started using react-hook-form but had difficulty trying to implement the conditional statement for the date field and therefore ended up using my own useForm component.
 * I spent more than two hours on the task (I think I spent a total of 3 hours on it) - I spent too much time trying to figure out the react-hook-form and in future would have made the decision to use my own component earlier on.
+* I didn't have time / manage to get onto writing any tests!